ric3b0wl/ProMicro-MacroPad/README.md

-# ProMicro-MacroPad
+# De-MacroPad
-This is a Pro-Micro ATmega32U4 Macro pad project.
+This is a Pro-Micro ATmega32U4 Macro-Pad project.

+>There is possibility of changing MCU in the future

+Version 2.0

+Version 2.1

 ## PlateformIO & libraries
 - chris--a/Keypad@^3.1.1